IHE/ITI.Topologies/topologies.md

 This directory might have the following policy:

-- Organizations at the top level network must be present in the directory.
+- Organizations at the top level network must be present in the directory
 - Organizations at the top level store their endpoints at Organization.endpoint, and all endpoints are accessible to all other top level Organizations
 - All other Organizations must have a partOf chain to the top level
 - Top level Organizations must be able to provide document sharing access to all Organizations underneath